AI Manifesto

 - Teaching or creation of teaching materials

-- Writing software documentation or examples (it is not good for the areas I work in, where text online is sparse)
+- Writing software documentation or examples (it is not good for the areas I work in, where text online is sparse).
+I’ve tried to get LLMs to write vignettes, but they are not good

-- Generating social media posts or text on this website
+- Generating social media posts or text on this website.
+My thoughts are my own, even the bad ones